Mitel MiCollab is a collaboration and conferencing tool for enterprises, from Canadian company Mitel.

 MediaPlatform is an enterprise video communication software for interactive presentations, webcasts, and video portal software available through either cloud or on-premise deployment.

-Broadview OfficeSuite is a cloud--based unified communications system with features like high-definition video conferencing, VoIP, and online faxing.
+OfficeSuite UC is a cloud--based unified communications system with features like high-definition video conferencing, VoIP, and online faxing.
+It was acquired by Windstream when the company acquired Broadview in 2017.

 MobileDay is a mobile conference call application with integrations with native calendar applications on both iOS and Android.